nf-core/eager/docs/usage.md

 advised when running multiple times on the same cluster system for example.
 You can even add a resource [specific profile](#profile) that sets paths to pre-computed reference genomes, saving time when specifying these.

+> :warning: you must always supply a reference file.
+If you want to use functionality that does not require one, supply a small decoy genome such as phiX or the human mtDNA genome.

 #### `--fasta`